About Planet Youth

 These domains are encompassed by the overall social environment and further influenced by regional and national context and policies.

 The data from the survey is analysed and presented with the goal of providing each community with the information that will enable them to develop data-driven interventions designed to address selected risk and protective factors.
-Additionally, the full dataset from the survey is supplied to the community for research purposes and for use in designing responses to other issues identified within the data.
-This is decided upon by the local community.
+The full dataset from the survey is available to the steering committees for research purposes and for use in designing responses to other issues identified within the data.
+This is decided upon by each steering committee.
 The Planet Youth data allows the opportunity to improve the health and wellbeing of young people and to improve the social environment they are growing up in.

 Additionally, each school of sufficient size that takes part in the survey is provided with a copy of their own school report that gives an insight into the general health and wellbeing of their pupils, together with some other factors of interest at the school level.